orientechnologies/orientdb-docs/java/ref/ODatabaseDocument/getClusterIdByName.md

 ## Retrieving Cluster ID's

 OrientDB uses two systems to identify clusters.
 The first is the Cluster ID, which is represented by the first set of digits in a Record ID.
 The second is the logical cluster name.
 Using this method, you can retrieve the Cluster ID for the given cluster name.
+If you have the Cluster ID already and want the cluster name, use the [`getClusterNameById()`](getClusterNameById.md) method.

 ### Syntax